Skip to content

 1

-I want to install the AWS Replication Agent for AWS Application Migration Service or AWS Elastic Disaster Recovery.
-The installation failed on my Amazon Elastic Compute Cloud (Amazon EC2) Linux instance.
+I want to install the AWS Replication Agent for AWS Application Migration Service or AWS Elastic Disaster Recovery, but the installation failed.

 Resolution

-Error: failed to map segment from shared object: Operation not permitted
+"failed to map segment from shared object: Operation not permitted" error

-"./aws-replication-installer-64bit: error while loading shared libraries: libz.so .1: failed to map segment from shared object: Operation not permitted"
+"error while loading shared libraries: libz.so.1: failed to map segment from shared object: Operation not permitted"

-To resolve this error, run the following command to mount the volume with execute permission:
+To resolve this issue, run the following command to mount the volume with execute permissions:

 # sudo mount /tmp -o remount,exec

-Error: security token included in the request is expired
+"security token included in the request is expired" error

 "botocore.exceptions.ClientError: An error occurred (ExpiredTokenException) when calling the GetAgentInstallationAssetsForDrs operation: The security token included in the request is expired [installation_id: 1a9af9d3-9485-4e02-965e-611929428c61, agent_version: 3.7.0, mac_addresses: 206915885515739,206915885515740, _origin_client_type: installer]"

-To avoid this error, use an earlier version of Python, such as version 2.7 or 3.8.
+To avoid this issue, use an earlier version of Python, such as version 2.7 or 3.8.

-Note: To resolve most urllib/SSL errors, use an earlier version of Python.
+Note: To resolve most "urllib" or "SSL" errors, use an earlier version of Python.

 "botocore.exceptions.CredentialRetrievalError: Error when retrieving credentials from cert: Oct 17, 2022 9:38:54 AM com.amazonaws.cloudendure.credentials_provider.SharedMain createAndSaveJks"